-Mr. Roche's employment agreement provides that if Mr. Roche's employment is terminated by reason of his death or Disability, he will be entitled to receive a lump sum payment equal to (i) annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) his annual salary and (y) an amount equal to the average of the annual bonuses awarded for the last two years immediately preceding the year of termination (if no annual bonus was awarded for the year (or two years) preceding the year of termination, a minimum bonus equal to one times 50% of Mr. Roche's then annual salary), and (iii) automobile allowance for one year.
+Mr. Haines' employment agreement provides that if Mr. Haines' employment is terminated by reason of his death or Disability, he will be entitled to receive a lump sum payment equal to (i) annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) his annual salary and (y) an amount equal to the average of the annual bonuses awarded for the last two years immediately preceding the year of termination (if no annual bonus was awarded for the year (or two years) preceding the year of termination, a minimum bonus equal to one times 50% of Mr. Haines' then annual salary), and (iii) automobile allowance for one year.
 In addition to the foregoing, all outstanding unvested equity-based incentives and awards will vest and become free from restrictions and be exercisable in accordance with their terms.
-Additionally, if Mr. Roche's employment is terminated (A) by us without Cause, (B) by Mr. Roche for Good Reason, (C) upon non-renewal of the employment term by us, or (D) by Mr. Roche for any or no reason within the 12 month period following a Change in Control, a lump sum payment equal to (i) annual salary, annual bonus was awarded for the year of termination (if no annual bonus was awarded for the year of termination (if no annual bonus was awarded for the year of termination (if no annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) two times annual salary and (y) two times the average of the annual bonuses awarded for the last two years immediately preceding the year of termination (if no annual bonus was awarded for the year of termination, a minimum bonus equal to two times 50% of Mr. Roche's then annual salary), and (iii) automobile allowance for one year.
+Additionally, if Mr. Haines' employment is terminated (A) by us without Cause after the first year of the term of the employment agreement, (B) by Mr. Haines for Good Reason after the first year of the term of the employment agreement, (C) upon non-renewal of the employment term by us, or (D) by Mr. Haines for any or no reason within the 12-month period following a Change in Control, a lump sum payment equal to (i) annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) two times annual salary and (y) two times the average of the annual bonuses awarded for the last two years immediately preceding the year of termination (if no annual bonus was awarded for the year (or two years) preceding the year of termination, a minimum bonus equal to two times 50% of Mr. Haines' then annual salary), and (iii) automobile allowance for one year.
+If Mr. Haines' employment is terminated (i) by us without Cause during the first year of the term of the employment agreement or (ii) by Mr. Haines for Good Reason during the first year of the term of the employment agreement, Mr. Haines will be entitled to receive a severance payment equal to (1) if there has been no Change in Control, (x) one times annual salary and (y) \$125,000, or (2) after a Change in Control, (x) two times annual salary and (y) \$250,000.
 In addition to the foregoing, all outstanding unvested equity-based incentives and awards will vest and become free from restrictions and be exercisable in accordance with their terms.

-Mr. Roche has also agreed that he will not, for the period commencing on the date of the agreement and ending (i) six months following the date upon which Mr. Roche ceases to be an employee of the Company and our affiliates, compete with us, or (ii) one year following the date upon which Mr. Roche ceases to be an employee of the Company and our affiliates, (A) solicit our employees, agents or independent contractors, or (B) solicit or intentionally interfere with our customer or client relationships.
-Mr. Roche's employment agreement also contains customary provisions relating to confidentiality and mutual non-disparagement.
+Mr. Haines has also agreed that he will not, for the period commencing on the date of the agreement and ending (i) six months following the date upon which Mr. Haines ceases to be an employee of the Company and our affiliates, compete with us, or (ii) one year following the date upon which Mr. Haines ceases to be an employee of the Company and our affiliates, (A) solicit our employees, agents or independent contractors, or (B) solicit or intentionally interfere with our customer or client relationships.
+Mr. Haines' employment agreement also contains customary provisions relating to confidentiality and mutual non-disparagement.